Keyword Conundrums: The Difference Between SEO-Friendly and Just Plain Clumsy

 Modern SEO Tactics for Readable Results

-To be clear, tools such as Google Keyword Planner and Google AdWords are still invaluable assets within an ongoing marketing strategy.
+To be clear, tools such as Google Keyword Planner are still invaluable assets within an ongoing marketing strategy.
 They provide a plethora of information, and they are perfectly suited for those who possess little prior marketing experience.
 However, the fact of the matter is that these systems can only go so far.
 The role of AI has not yet developed to the point where it can truly think and respond like a human (the very same reason why modern “bots” are still limited in terms of the services that they can provide).It is therefore crucial to take a step back after the keywords have been found in order to see whether or not they make sense in the context of the topic.
 A bit of research will go a long way in this respect.
 Some recommendations to keep in mind include:

 - Consider each word in regards to the topic as well as the page relevance.
 Do the words make sense with what you intend to describe or promote?